ghoulmann/summer-steam-program-details-2015/details-web/source/resources.rst

 Engebretson, Pat. *The Basics of Hacking and Penetration Testing Ethical Hacking and Penetration Testing Made Easy*.
 2nd ed.
 Amsterdam: Syngress, an Imprint of Elsevier, 2013.
 Print.

+Essinger, James. *A Female Genius: How Ada Lovelace Started the Computer Age.* Print.

 *Extreme Programming Pocket Guide*.
 Beijing: O'Reilly, 2003.
 Print.